 To learn more about aromatase inhibitors, visit the National Institutes of Health's Medline Plus website.

 Breast cancer treatment is most effective when all parts of the treatment plan are followed.
 So, it is important to follow your treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

 Hormone therapy used to treat breast cancer is typically prescribed for at least five years.
 The length of treatment coupled with side effects can make adherence to hormone therapy difficult.
 Although the menopausal symptoms related to hormone therapy can be hard to deal with, there are treatments that may ease these side effects.
 If you have side effects, talk to your health care provider about ways to treat them.

 To get the most benefit out of hormone therapy, you need to take the full course of treatment.
 Women who complete the full course have higher rates of survival .

-If you have trouble remembering to take your hormone therapy, a daily pillbox or setting an alarm on your watch or phone may help .
+If you have trouble remembering to take your hormone therapy, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download a mobile app) may help .
 However, you do not need to panic if you miss a day or two.